Analysis Tasks and Skills

 • "How would you solve this if you could design it from scratch?"

-• "Imagine that there is no information system helping you, how would the process look like?"
+• "Imagine there is no information system to help you; what would the process look like then?"

 2. Ask Stupid Questions

-There is only one stupid question, it is the question you did not ask.
+The only stupid question is the one you didn't ask.

 3. Verify by Repeating